lovyavinayak/AWS-Associate-Solution-Architect-2020/Section 4/Section-4.md

 - Supports TCP (Layer 4), HTTP & HTTPS (Layer 7)
 - Health checks are TCP or HTTP based
 - Fixed hostname XXX.region.elb.amazonaws.com
+- Each application needs to have its own CLB

 **Application Load Balancer (v2)**
 - Application load balancers is Layer 7 (HTTP)
 - Load balancing to multiple HTTP applications across machines (target groups)
 - Load balancing to multiple applications on the same machine (ex: containers)
 - Support for HTTP/2 and WebSocket
-- Support redirects (from HTTP to HTTPS for example)
+- Support redirects (from HTTP to HTTPS for example) can be done at the load balancer level
 - Routing tables to different target groups
     - Routing based on path in URL (example.com/users & example.com/posts)
     - Routing based on hostname in URL (one.example.com & other.example.com)